Lampyris noctiluca: Habitat

-Lifecycle
+Life cycle

 Once the females have attracted the males with their glow, they mate, lay eggs, and die.

-Typically, 50–100 are laid over three days, with the adult not surviving to see them hatch.
+Typically, 50–100 eggs are laid over three days, with the adult not surviving to see them hatch.
 They are laid in fairly moist places, e.g. stems of grass, under moss and under leaf litter.

 The eggs are pale yellow, 1 mm across.
 They may glow faintly yellow.

 The eggs hatch after two or three weeks, possibly longer in colder climates.
 Larvae and adult females look similar, but larvae have bright spots on each of 12 segments, whereas adult females have a completely black back.

 The predatory larvae feed for two or three years on slugs and snails which they inject with a brown, toxic, digestive fluid, delivered by a series of nips and bites.
-The poison takes time to work, and the larva must to be careful not to become stuck to any protective mucus that its prey may secrete.
+The poison takes time to work, and the larva must be careful not to become stuck to any protective mucus that its prey may secrete.
 The prey is gradually paralysed and the digestive fluid turns part of it into a brown broth that the larva can lap up.
 The prey remains alive, and some partially eaten victims have been known to crawl away after the meal.

 The slugs and snails are often 200 times the weight of the beetle larva.
 The larvae are nocturnal, and are most active during moist conditions, when their prey are most active.

 The larvae may moult four to five times in their lifetimes.
 They spend winters under logs, stones, wood holes, or leaf litter, their bodies drawn in like concertinas, hibernating as food becomes increasingly difficult to find.
 They awaken in spring, and the cycle is repeated for one more year, or possibly two.

 They become adults from May to July or sometimes later, surviving on food reserves accumulated during time as a larva, and dying after reproducing.